vymjay/aprylo-nextjs/docs/05-TROUBLESHOOTING/ICON_AND_SEO_FIXES.md

 4. **Rankings**: Higher positions for target keywords
 5. **Engagement**: Better click-through rates from search

-Your VB Cart website is now fully optimized for search engines and will rank much better in Google search results! 🚀
+Your Aprylo website is now fully optimized for search engines and will rank much better in Google search results! 🚀